realthrottle/throttlesoftware.com/README.md

 ### Code License
 This project is licensed under the MIT License.
 <br>
-Please look at the 'LICENSE' file for full details
+See the 'LICENSE' file for full details

 ### Branding Notice
 © 2025 Coconut Tech.
 All rights reserved.